framps/raspiBackupDoc/en/src/restore-options.md

 By default, *raspiBackup* restores the [**entire system**](restore-intro.md) in normal backup mode.
-In partition-oriented mode, however, you can select which partitions are to be restored, which partitions are to be restored.
-If the partition-oriented mode the `rsync` backup type is used, a delta restore can also be selected for a restore (option -00).
+In partition-oriented mode, however, you can select which partitions are to be restored, If the partition-oriented mode the `rsync` backup type is used, a delta restore can also be selected for a restore (option -00).
 This means that only the changed files and deleted files from the backup are copied with `rsync and files not present in the backup - i.e. newly created files - are deleted.
-This enables a very fast restore.
+This allows a very fast restore.

 Independent of *raspiBackup*, a [manual restore](manual-restore.md) of the data with the previously used backup tools `dd`, `tar` or `rsync` is also possible.